ready to buy a home?

 Most people will need a mortgage to complete the purchase of a home.
 Pre-approval is one of the first steps to getting a home.
 By speaking to a mortgage broker or mortgage specialist you can get and idea of what you can afford.
 This step helps narrow down your search to find the best possible property that fits your list and your budget.

-If you currently do not have a broker or specialist that you are working with you can contact me and I will provide you with a list of qualified professionals from which you can choose from.
+If you currently do not have a broker or specialist that you are working with you can check out this list of qualified professionals from which you can choose from.

 When you are making such a large purchase it is a good idea to work with a professional.
 As a REALTOR®, I have the tools and skills to help find a property that fits in your search criteria.
 As an added bonus, in almost all cases the cost of using a Real Estate Agent in a buying transaction is covered by the seller.
 This means that you can have an agent working in your best interests for no cost when you are searching for your next property.